TIBETAN FORMULAS SINCE 1969

 Therefore, PADMA sees itself as a think tank of integrative medicine.
 It combines modern research and therapies from conventional medicine and complementary medicine with a holistic vision of human beings.
 The aim is a treatment of illnesses and wellness tailored to the needs of the patients.

-Over 45 years of practical experience and scientific work are now enabling us to provide a synthesis of modern research and centuries of old tradition.
+50 years of practical experience and scientific work are now enabling us to provide a synthesis of modern research and centuries of old tradition.

 PADMA is trying to build bridges between medical systems and cultures.
 A particular concern is to preserve the centuries old and proven medical knowledge of Tibet and make it useful to all of humanity.